-An 8-year-old boy in Polk County caught an 11 foot 3 inch long gator late last month.
+An 8-year-old boy in Polk County, Florida caught an 11 foot 3 inch long gator late last month.
 It was his first real catch despite gator hunting several times with his dad.

 Grayson Chantley caught the gator on Lake Kissimmee late last month.
 He says his dad woke him up around midnight to go hunting.

 "Whenever they're big, I'm just like I want to get this gator," said Chantley.